enoklearn/engineering/modules/product-life-cycle.md

 <details open>
    <summary><b>Product Life Cycle Stages</b></summary><br/>

-   With this topic you’ll learn how a software engineer’s focus may change as the goals of a product change.
+   With this topic, you'll learn how a software engineer's focus may change as the goals of a product change.

    #### Learning Outcomes
    * State the stages of a product's life cycle
    * Correlate the stages of a product to stages of a company
-   * Explain what matters to a company/product team at the different stages if its product
+   * Explain what matters to a company/product team at the different stages of its product
    * Theorize how the priority a product team places on various product development strategies might change through the different product stages

    #### Resources